What are wisdom teeth

 Are impacted wisdom teeth really that bad?

-Impacted teeth can easily cause infections of the gum around the teeth, decay and resorption of adjacent functioning teeth, and gum disease around the molar teeth.
+Impacted wisdom teeth can easily cause infections of the gum around the teeth, decay and resorption of adjacent functioning teeth, and gum disease around the molar teeth.
 Rare complications such as cysts and tumours can also develop around impacted teeth.

 Infections are by far the most common problem, and in a small number of cases, can cause severe or life threatening complications.
 Although infection can respond to antibiotics, the only real way to treat it is to remove the source of the problem – your wisdom teeth.